Thalos12/game_core/README.md

 At the moment you can only create a profile, but we expect to be able to add a complete battle against bots in a few updates.
+Update: added battle mode against ai, needs to be balanced.

 # Choosing a name for the profile

 The game will consider upper case letters as different from lower case letter.
 Profiles named pippo, Pippo, PIPPO, PiPpO, etc… can all be assigned to different players.
+No two players can have the same name.

 # Structure of the profile

-Your profile has three main aspects for now:
+Your profile has four main aspects for now:
 <ul>
 <li>character stats
 <li>weapon stats
 <li>armor stats
+<li>skill (under testing)
 </ul>
 Character stats are NAME, DESCRIPTION, LEVEL, EXP VIT, STR, RES, AGI, INT.
 Weapon stats are NAME, KIND, DESCRIPTION and damage modifiers for pierce, slash, magic and